JK BRICKWORKS MAY SEE ANOTHER ONE OF ITS ORIGINAL CREATIONS LAUNCHED VIA LEGO IDEAS

 Dear JKBrickworks,

-It appears that there are many minifig scientists who want to carry out their research at Brickville’s LBC.
+It appears that many minifig scientists want to carry out their research at Brickville’s LBC.
 Although you have successfully accelerated to the 10,000 supporters mark, you will have to wait a little longer to see if you have discovered the elusive and much talked about (Mini)Figgs Boson.
 You’ve truly captured the essence of a particle accelerator through the novel and interactive play features and done so through a beautifully designed model.

 Congratulations once again on this A-MAZE-ING achievement.